Mitsubishi Pajero: Markets

+Asia

+Japan

+Sales of the fifth-generation Pajero in Japan will begin on 17 December 2026.

+Thailand

+The fifth-generation Pajero will be launched in Thailand in October 2026.
+It is offered in Entry, Mid, and Top trims.
+The Entry and Mid trims are offered with rear-wheel drive (for the first time in a Pajero), while the Top trim is offered with four-wheel drive as standard.

+Australia

+The fifth-generation Pajero will be on sale in Australia in December 2026.
+It is offered in GLS 5, GLS 7, Exceed and GSR trims.

 Use in military

 In 1996, Mitsubishi Motors began using Pajero as a basis for their JSDF vehicle Type 73 (Shin), replacing their Jeep-based predecessors (Kyū) in their fleet.

+A variant of the second generation Pajero is used by the JSDF as the Mitsubishi Type 73 light truck (Shin).

 In 2009, the Irish Defence Force placed an order for 320 units of the Generation 4 Pajero NT for use domestically as well as overseas.
 The vehicles were selected due to their suitability for varied roles likely to be encountered.
 The fitout included steel wheels, side steps, a bespoke tubular bullbar protecting the radiator and grille with a large HF antenna mounted to it when used in communications roles.
 Despite their intended military use, they were not fitted with lifted suspension and off-road tyres.
 The Pajeros that were deployed locally within Ireland, were used for prison transfer and Cash-in-Transit escorts as well as for military driving training courses.
 These were painted a matte forest green colour and sometimes featured an emergency services light bar.
 The Pajero was also deployed by the Irish Defence Forces overseas as a light unarmoured patrol vehicle and as a communications vehicle for UN Peacekeeping where it sported the traditional white UN livery.
 In the peacekeeping role some vehicles featured dual HF antennas with an additional encrypted UHF antenna mounted on a box-style mount on the rearmost pillar.

 Around 2011, the Indian Army placed an order for a dozen or so Mitsubishi Pajero to deploy on the Indo Chinese border, along Sikkim.